A Joint Model for IT Operation Series Prediction and Anomaly Detection: Experiments

 \subsection{Evaluation Protocol}

-In the evaluation of these two tasks, following \cite{Ren2019,AIOpsChallenge2017}, the first half of the time series is used to train the model, while the second half is used for evaluation.
+Following~\cite{Ren2019,AIOpsChallenge2017}, the first half of the time series is used to train the model, while the second half is used for evaluation in both tasks.
+In the prediction task, Mean Squared Error (MSE) (Eqn.~\ref{eqn:mse}), Root Mean Squared Error (RMSE) (Eqn.~\ref{eqn:rmse}) and Mean Absolute Error (MAE) (Eqn.~\ref{eqn:mae}) are used in the evaluation.

-In the evaluation of trend prediction, the ground-truth of trend prediction is produced by removing the anomalies from the second half in \textbf{KPI} dataset.
-The removed time stamps are filled with the expected normal statuses, the same as the scheme in the preprocessing stage.
-Mean Squared Error (MSE) (shown in Eqn.~\ref{eqn:mse}), Root Mean Squared Error (RMSE) (shown in Eqn.~\ref{eqn:rmse}) and Mean Absolute Error (MAE) (shown in Eqn.~\ref{eqn:mae}) are adopted in the evaluation of trend prediction.
+where $\Omega$ is the window size and $y_t$ is the predicted value from the LSTM block.
+The final performance score is obtained by taking the average over MSE, RMSE, and MAE respectively of all the time series from one dataset.

-where $w_0$ is the window size and $y_t$ is the predicted value from the LSTM block.
-After calculating MSE, RMSE and MAE of each time series, the average of every metric is calculated for evaluation.
+In addition, as the anomalies in one time series are believed unpredictable, the scores of MSE, RMSE, and MAE are reported under three setups.
+Specifically, in Setup-1, the performance of our prediction approach is studied when the anomalies are considered as part of the ground-truth.
+In Setup-2, the time slots in the ground-truth where anomalies appear are replaced with estimated normal status with the scheme presented in Section~\ref{sec:pre}.
+In Setup-3, the time slots where anomalies appear are simply ignored in the evaluation.

-In practice, the operators do not care whether an anomaly is detected successfully at the moment it appears, instead they care about in which time duration an anomaly is successfully detected within a small tolerable delay.
-As a result, the strategy in~\cite{Ren2019,Xu2018,AIOpsChallenge2017} is adopted in our evaluation.
-As shown in Fig.~\ref{fig:eval}, if the model detects anomalies no later than the delay after the start time stamp of the anomaly interval, each abnormal time stamp in the anomaly interval is viewed as a true positive.
-Otherwise, each abnormal time stamp in the anomaly interval is counted as a false negative.
+For the anomaly detection evaluation, the operators in practice do not care about whether an anomaly is detected successfully at the moment it appears.
+Instead they care about in which time span an anomaly is successfully detected within a small tolerable delay.
+As a result, the strategy in~\cite{Ren2019,Xu2018,AIOpsChallenge2017} is adopted in the evaluation.
+As illustrated in Fig.~\ref{fig:eval}, if the model detects anomalies no later than the delay after the start timestamp of the anomaly interval, each timestamp in the anomaly interval is viewed as a true positive.
+Otherwise, each timestamp in the anomaly interval is counted as a false negative.
 The delay for adjustment is set to \textit{3} and \textit{7} for hour-level and minute-level datasets respectively.
-Then we evaluate the models with precision, recall and F$_1$-score by Eqn.~\ref{eqn:p}, Eqn.~\ref{eqn:r} and Eqn.~\ref{eqn:f1}.
+We evaluate the detection performance with precision, recall and F$_1$-score by Eqn.~\ref{eqn:p}, Eqn.~\ref{eqn:r}, and Eqn.~\ref{eqn:f1}.